-In rare instances, the explanation of imbalances being to blame for symptoms is plausible and in some extremely uncommon cases, the diagnosis may actually be right.
+In rare instances, the explanation of herniated disc imbalances being to blame for symptoms is plausible and in some extremely uncommon cases, the diagnosis may actually be right.
 In cases where the spinal cord, cauda equina or a particular nerve root is verified to be structurally compressed by the herniation, and the impingement location correlates to the affected muscles, then the diagnosis has the best chance of being accurate.

 Personally, I believe that painful muscle imbalances are quite rare, although they can occur.
 In the vast majority of diagnosed patients, the criteria used to determine a muscular imbalance is anatomically illogical and often laughably ridiculous.